 Empowering Creativity Through Sustainability

 The Artventory is a youth-led nonprofit based in the Greater Seattle region, dedicated to increasing accessibility to art by collecting and redistributing unused art, craft, and dance supplies.
-We expand our mission by providing accessible dance and art classes to our community.
+We expand our mission by providing accessible dance and art workshops to our community.
 By connecting studios, schools, and communities across the area through an inventory of materials, we make the arts more equitable and sustainable for everyone.

 A modern architectural space with large metal beams and reflective glass panels.
 The central area features a walkway surrounded by greenery and seating areas.
 Several people are seen walking or sitting, and a series of trolley carts are neatly arranged.
 The scene extends into the distance, showing various structural elements and outdoor surroundings.